 On February 19, 2017, the Corporation entered into an employment agreement with Mr. David Lemieux (the "Lemieux Agreement").
-The term of the Lemieux Agreement is for three years ending February 19, 2020.
-Pursuant to the Lemieux Agreement, Mr. Lemieux is paid an annual salary of \$153,000.
-The annual salary of Mr. Lemieux is to be reviewed by the Board annually and indexed to inflation, subject to a minimum annual increase of 2% for the term of the Agreement.
-The Corporation may terminate the Lemieux Agreement at any time without cause provided that the Corporation pays at the time of termination an amount equal to half of the then-current annual salary.

-The Corporation entered into a consulting agreement with a company controlled by Mr. Brian M. Howlett (The "CEO Consulting Agreement").
-The CEO is entitled to receive a fee of \$15,833,33 per month plus applicable Goods and Services tax and Quebec Sales tax.
-The CEO Consulting Agreement is effective as of August 12, 2016, for an indefinite term.
-The Corporation may terminate the CEO Consulting Agreement, at its sole discretion (without cause) at any time by providing Consultant with one (1) month notice.
-In the event of termination of the CEO Consulting Agreement as consequence of a change of control of the Company, at a value of not less than \$0.05 per share, the CEO will be entitled to six (6) months remuneration.
+The term of the Lemieux Agreement was for three years ending February 19, 2020.
+Pursuant to the Lemieux Agreement, Mr. Lemieux was paid an annual salary of \$160,910 to be reviewed by the Board annually and indexed to inflation, subject to a minimum annual increase of 2% for the term of the Agreement.
+Mr. Lemieux was appointed President and CEO of the Corporation on March 6, 2020.
+The Corporation entered into a consulting agreement with a company controlled by Mr. David Lemieux (The "CEO Consulting Agreement").
+The CEO is entitled to receive a fee of \$16,666.67 per month plus applicable Goods and Services tax and Quebec Sales tax.
+The CEO Consulting Agreement is effective as of March 6, 2020, for an indefinite term.
+The Corporation may terminate the CEO Consulting Agreement, at its sole discretion (without cause) at any time upon a payment of an amount equal to three (3) weeks of service with a minimum of six (6) months of Fees to a maximum of twelve (12) months of Fees.

-On June 21, 2017, the Corporation entered into an employment agreement with Mr. Arved Marin (the "Marin Agreement") for an indeterminate term.
-Pursuant to the Marin Agreement, Mr. Marin is paid an annual salary of

-\$125,000.
-The Corporation may terminate the Marin Agreement at any time without cause provided that the Corporation pays at the time of termination an amount equal three-weeks per year of employment, representing 21 weeks at the end of 2017.
+On June 21, 2017, the Corporation entered into an employment agreement with Mr. Arved Marin as Chief Financial Officer of the Corporation (the "Marin Agreement"), as for an indeterminate term.
+Pursuant to the Marin Agreement, Mr. Marin is paid an annual salary of \$126,874.
+The Corporation may terminate the Marin Agreement at any time without cause provided that the Corporation pays at the time of termination an amount equal three weeks per year of employment.